 How can I receive dependency allowance?

-You may be eligible for a “Dependants Allowance” of $25.00 for each verified dependant under the age of 18, up to two dependants.
-You will be asked to provide dependants details when filing your claim.
+You may be eligible for a “Dependents Allowance” of $25.00 for each verified dependent under the age of 18, for up to two dependents.
+You will be asked to provide dependents details when filing your claim.